Everything you need to know to create, plan, and optimize a summer internship program for your company!

 - Give me an example of a situation in which you handled conflict or a difficult situation.

 - Could you walk me through your resume?

 - What are your career goals, and where do you see yourself in five years?

 Check out our guide: 20 Questions to Ask During an Intern Interview

 Internship Salary Requirements

 Once a candidate has been identified and offered the internship, it is imperative to discuss salary expectations.
 Under The Fair Labor Standards Act (“FLSA”), “for-profit” employers are required to pay employees for their work.
-To determine whether an intern qualifies as an employee, Courts have used the flexible seven-factor “primary beneficiary test” to make this determination.
-Additionally, it is important to study the wage requirements for interns in for-profit businesses per state labor standards.
+To determine whether an intern qualifies as an employee, Courts have used the flexible seven-factor “primary beneficiary test” to make a determination.
+Additionally, it is vital to study the wage requirements for interns in for-profit businesses per state labor standards.

 Managing Summer Interns

 Although an internship duration can range anywhere from six weeks to twelve, with Micro-Internships often under 40 hours in scope, it is imperative to develop a plan to keep the intern on track and maximize their experience.
 Here are a few steps you can take to optimize the summer internship program and build a solid talent pipeline.
 First, best practices for internship programs include providing interns with real work assignments.
 When individuals face challenging projects, they feel much more accountable to add value to the organization.
 Next, it is advisable to have a lead person help manage any internship-related questions or concerns the intern may have before and during their internship.
 Having a staff member who can plan the program structure in advance and offer support when needed will create better organizational rapport.